Data Lake vs. Data Warehouse: A Detailed Comparison for Modern Data Architecture.

 ---|---|---|

-Storage Cost | Higher (processed data) | Lower (raw data in object storage) |
+Storage Cost | Higher (processed data) | Lower (raw data in object storage), can be switch between Hot/Warm/Cold storage classes |

 Data Processing | Compute/storage coupled (expensive scaling) | Compute/storage decoupled (cheap scaling) |

-Optimization | Indexed/partitioned for fast queries | No indexing; optimized per workload, Option to create median architecture of data lake for Optimization. |
+Optimization | Indexed/partitioned for fast queries | No direct indexing; optimized per workload, Option to create a Medallion architecture using ETL/ELT pipelines, Better managements of custom indexing, clustering and paritioning using the open table format like Apache Iceberg, Hudi and Delta lake table format. |

 Example: